Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC F/R MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC fragment as per {{lorawan-schc-payload}}.

-* Minimum SCHC header is two bytes (the FPort byte + 1 additional byte) and the RECOMMENDED header size is two bytes.
+* SCHC header size is two bytes (the FPort byte + 1 additional byte).
 * RuleID: 8 bits stored in LoRaWAN FPort.
 * SCHC fragmentation reliability mode: `ACK-on-Error`
 * DTag: Size is 0 bit, not used